Paratron/hookrouter/src-docs/pages/en/04_other-features.md

 }
 ```

+When the component using the hook gets mounted, the window title will be set.
+If the component
+gets unmounted, the previous title will be restored.

 If you want to utilize the window title in an SSR environment, call `getTitle` after your
 application rendering is done.